Indexing-Your-Heart/game/README.md

 - CranberrySprite: Mozilla Public License (v2)
 - Bunker: Mozilla Public License (v2)
 - Swift Algorithms: Apache License (v2)
+- SKTiled: MIT License

 Additionally, it contains libraries and projects under ethical-source licenses:

 - JensonKit: Cooperative Non-violent Public Licnese (v7+)

+Finally, it contains other assets with custom licenses:

+- Modern Interiors: LimeZu (see licensed in Assets/Tilesets/README.txt)

 You can also view the full list of contributors in the [CONTRIBUTORS.md](./CONTRIBUTORS.md) file.